ilanlal/basic-telegram-bot-remastered/README.md

 ## Roadmap

-- Backoffice to manage multiple bots and users
+- Create a comprehensive set of examples and documentation.

 ## Overview